 Do you have any suggestions for us?

-If you have any positive feedback, improvement suggestions or if you are dissatisfied with any aspect of our service, please contact Mrs Lees, Practice Manager, in the first instance.
+If you have any positive feedback, improvement suggestions or if you are dissatisfied with any aspect of our service, please contact Mrs Todd, Practice Manager, in the first instance.

 Our practice follows NHS guidelines for dealing with complaints.
 Details of our complaints procedure can be read below or if you prefer, a paper copy can be obtained from the main reception area or downloaded.